filiphrenic/internet-security-homeworks/lab5/README.md

-# 5. laboratorijska vježba
+# Lab 5
-# Reverzni inženjering Android aplikacije
+# Android reverse engineering

+> The text is in Croatian, but the assignment was to look at the app's manifest file, decompile it and analyze source.

 U ovoj vježbi analizirat će se maliciozna "wallpaper" aplikacija za operacijski sustav Android.